 America loves Pope Francis.
 And so, when it leaked out that a US visit was in the plans, Americans got excited.

-Since becoming the Successor of Peter, Pope Francis has not often left Rome.
-The few times he has traveled reveal much about his priorities: he went to Brazil for the youth and to the Holy Land for the sake of Christian Unity.
-It appears that his primary reason for his trip to America will be to shine a spotlight on the family.
+In the first year or two after becoming the Successor of Peter, Pope Francis did not often leave Rome.
+The few times he did travel during that period revealed much about his priorities: he went to Brazil for the youth and to the Holy Land for the sake of Christian Unity.
+It appears that his primary reason for his trip to America in 2015 was to shine a spotlight on the family.

 The secular media tends to focus on all the things the Catholic Church is against when it comes to the family: divorce, contraception, abortion, gay “marriage” to name a few.
 But Pope Francis’ style is to focus positively on what the Church is for when it comes to family life.
 He will not allow the media to turn this conference into a political rally.
 Rather, he’ll use it to draw attention to the noble beauty of Christian family life and its power to promote human dignity and happiness.

-Marriage and fulfillment: Jesus presents us with a paradox: those intent on saving their lives will lose them; only those who deny themselves will really find themselves.
-Yes, marriage is about intimacy and mutual fulfilment of spouses, but that will come only when spouses die to themselves so as to serve each other and the children with which God may choose to bless them.
+Jesus presents us with a paradox: those intent on saving their lives will lose them; only those who deny themselves will really find themselves.
+Yes, marriage is about intimacy and mutual fulfillment of spouses, but that will come only when spouses die to themselves so as to serve each other and the children with which God may choose to bless them.
 The paschal mystery is played out in the everyday drama of family life—only sacrifice leads to glory.

 Papal trips are never a sure thing till they are officially announced, usually a few months before they take place.
 But if I know Pope Francis, he’ll be in Philadelphia in September 2015 and his words as well as his presence will speak volumes.

 Marcellino D’Ambrosio, aka “Dr. Italy,” is a theologian and father of five who writes from Texas.
-For more info on his resources on family life, visit www.dritaly.com.
+He was one of the many speakers in Philadelphia at the World Meeting of Families in 2015.